 Best Sleep Positions

 What's the safest sleep position during pregnancy?
 After your fifth month, your back is definitely not best.
-Sleeping on your back puts extra pressure on your aorta and inferior vena cava, the blood vessels that run behind your abdomen and carry blood back to your heart from your legs and feet.
+Sleeping on your back puts extra pressure on your aorta and inferior vena cava, the blood vessels that run behind your uterus and carry blood back to your heart from your legs and feet.
 Pressure on these vessels can slow blood circulation to your body -- and your baby.

 Not back or stomach.
 You might find it harder to breathe while lying on your back.
 And because your belly pushes down on your intestines when you lie on your back, this position can also lead to tummy troubles.

 How about sleeping on your stomach?
 That's not a great idea, either.
-When you lie face down, your stomach presses on your expanding uterus -- not to mention your ballooning breasts.
+When you lie face down, your abdomen presses on your expanding uterus -- not to mention your ballooning breasts.

 Left is best.
 Right now, side sleeping is safest for your baby.
 Plus, it's more comfortable for you as your abdomen grows.